LunarClient/Apollo/docs/developers/utilities/icons.md

 # Icons

-Apollo adds builders for creating various types of icon entries.
+Apollo adds three different icon builders, `ItemStackIcon`, `SimpleResourceLocation` and `AdvancedResourceLocationIcon` for creating various types of icon entries.

 ## `ItemStackIcon` Builder

+The `ItemStackIcon` builder is used to assign an icon using a specified ItemStack ID.
+This will utilize the texture present in the player's resource pack as the icon.

 ```java
 public class ItemStackIcon extends Icon {